nik-popov/tradevault-connectsync/ReadME.md

    ```bash
    gh repo fork OWNER/REPO --clone
    ```
    Replace `OWNER/REPO` with the repository's owner and name (e.g., `octocat/Hello-World`).
-The `--clone` flag automatically clones your fork to your local machine.
+The `--clone` flag automatically clones your fork.

 ### Using the GitHub API with curl

-If you prefer using the API with `curl`:

 1. **Set Environment Variables:**
    ```bash